robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 ## ConsistencyProof

-Words tbd
+Creates a proof of consistency between the identified MMR's.

+The returned path is the concatenation of the inclusion proofs authenticating the peaks of MMR(a) in MMR(b)

 The process expressed in python is

     def consistency_proof(asize: int, bsize: int) -> List[int]:
-        """Returns a proof of consistency between the MMR's identified by asize and bsize.

-        The returned path is the concatenation of the inclusion proofs authenticating the peaks of MMR(a) in MMR(b)
-        """
         apeaks = peaks(asize)

         proof = []

         for apos in apeaks:
-            proof.extend(index_proof_path(bsize, apos-1))
+            proof.extend(inclusion_proof_path(bsize, apos-1))

         return proof